Snowfall in North and South islands as icy conditions continue

-Residents in parts both the North and South islands are waking to snow and ice this morning with disruptions to transport as a result.
+Residents in parts of both the North and South islands have woken to snow and ice this morning with disruptions to transport as a result.

 "No surprise if you are struggling to shed the blanket this morning," MetService tweeted.

 In the south snow has fallen in Dunedin, in parts of Christchurch and Banks Peninsula.
-In the north snow has fallen in Masterton.
+In the north snow has fallen in Masterton, Taranaki and the Central Plateau.

 Dunedin Airport is experiencing delays, with planes on the tarmac but conditions too icy to take off.
 The road leading into the airport is not closed, but some passengers are avoiding it due to safety concerns, the airport said.

+MetService said there was frost in many places, with a record set in Wānaka.

+"The temperature at Wanaka Airport dropped to -3°C last night, recording its coldest October minimum since records began in 1992."

-Heavy snow warnings are in place for Banks Peninsula until 10am today and Southland, Stewart Island, Clutha, Dunedin, Central Otago south of Alexandra, the Southern Lakes District south of Queenstown, and Fiordland from Te Anau southwards until 9am today.
+Heavy snow warnings are in place for Banks Peninsula, Southland, Stewart Island, Clutha, Dunedin, Central Otago south of Alexandra, the Southern Lakes District south of Queenstown, and Fiordland from Te Anau southwards until 1pm today.

-In the North Island there are snowfall warnings for the Napier-Taupo Road and Desert Road.
+Aurora Energy customers in a number of places across the South are experiencing power cuts.

+"Customers in the Wanaka, Lindis Crossing, Queensberry, Cardrona, Camphill and Lake Hawea areas are currently without power," the provider said.
+"At this stage we're unable to give a time when power will be restored but we'll keep you updated as information becomes available."

 Wairarapa including the Tararua Range south of Mount Bruce, and the eastern hills of Wellington are under a heavy snow watch until 1pm today, with the caution that "amounts could approach warning criteria above about 200 metres".